keedio/flume-ng-sql-source/README.md

 Version History
 ---------------
++ Version 1.5.1 added charset encoding for result set is now configurable.
-Actual stable version is 1.5.0 (compatible with Apache Flume 1.8.0) Previous stable version is 1.4.3 (compatible with Apache Flume prior to 1.7.0)
++ Stable version is 1.5.0 (compatible with Apache Flume 1.8.0)
++ Previous stable version is 1.4.3 (compatible with Apache Flume prior to 1.7.0)